MineManiaUK/MineManiaChat/README.md

 # MineManiaChat
-A chat plugin for velocity
+A chat plugin for velocity.